open-covid-19/data/src/pipelines/epidemiology/README.md

 ## Step 3: Create a parsing script for your source
 A file with the path provided in the `name` of the configuration in step #2 will contain the parsing script.
-It should contain a class with a unique name descriptive of the data source and subclassing `DataPipeline`.
+It should contain a class with a unique name descriptive of the data source and subclassing `DataSource`.
 If the data source is an authoritative one (i.e. government or health ministry) then the file should be named `xx_authority.py` where `xx` is the 2-character country code.
 If the data is being downloaded from any source other than the authority directly, then name it `xx_sourcename.py` where `sourcename` is some short descriptive name derived from the location that